-Task Number Description Торіс Timing 1 Research Essay Medieval European Society Term 1, Week 7 2 Skills and Knowledge Examination Knowledge and understanding of: The Medieval World The Spanish Conquest of the Americas Term 2, Week 6 3 Class Assessment Research, communication skills, knowledge of: Medieval Europe The Spanish Conquest of the Americas Shogunate Japan, including evaluation of Sources.
+Task Number Description Торіс Timing 1 Research Essay Medieval European Society Term 3, Week 7 2 Skills and Knowledge Examination Knowledge and understanding of: The Medieval World The Spanish Conquest of the Americas Term 4, Week 6 3 Class Assessment Research, communication skills, knowledge of: Medieval Europe The Spanish Conquest of the Americas Shogunate Japan, including evaluation of Sources.
 Ongoing

-LANGUAGES OTHER THAN ENGLISH CHINESE - FRENCH - JAPANESE
+LANGUAGES CHINESE - FRENCH - JAPANESE

 The study of a language other than English for 100 hours is mandatory in Year 8.
 Students at Pennant Hills High School choose from French, Chinese and Japanese to study across the whole year.
+Students are not required to have completed the respective Year 7 taster course as a prerequisite.